Level 3 - Engineering Technician

 Metallurgy & Casting Pathway

-The full module require an Industrial Mentor for each student in the workplace.
+The full module requires an Industrial Mentor for each student in the workplace.

 Students will be in full time employment within the industry some knowledge and experience of metallurgy processes.